dark-teal-coder/course-sololearn-introduction-to-java/course-note-sololearn-introduction-to-java.md

 What's a programming language?

+- [ ] A language used by machines to communicate with aliens
+- [ ] A language used by humans to communicate with machines

 **Answer**

+- [ ] A language used by machines to communicate with aliens
-A language used by humans to communicate with machines
+- [x] A language used by humans to communicate with machines

 #### Output